 What will computer programming look like in the future?
 Will, there even be programming jobs, and what will they entail?
 Is there still a point to going into a computer programming career?

-These questions are weighing heavily on the minds of both established programmers and newcomers to the field.
+These questions are weighing heavily on the minds of both established programmers and newcomers to the field, such as fresh online data science degree graduates, alike.
 Computer programming has always been an ever-changing environment.
 Recent technological changes and disruptions in the way we interact with computers have left some shaken.
 But there’s good news: the future for computer programming looks bright — even if the shape of the field will continue to evolve.

 Frameworks have become a vital tool to web developers and programmers in recent years.
 As frameworks have grown more sophisticated and feature-rich — as well as more numerous, with a dizzying array of tools available — the need to write code to solve age-old problems has diminished.
 Frameworks allow both developers and front-end users to focus on high-level details, instead of struggling over small, discrete coding problems.
 While there will always be work for those who can solve those problems, there’s also a future in learning and specializing in frameworks.

 The Internet of Things has already become an accepted part of daily life.
 But more devices attached to the internet means more security vulnerabilities — which means a big surge in cyberattacks on IoT devices.
 Programmers with the skill set to deal with these cybersecurity issues will find plenty to keep themselves busy well into the future, as IoT devices become more and more ubiquitous and the need for security updates continues to increase.

 After decades of being taken as a given, Moore’s Law, the prediction that computing power doubles every two years, is finally starting to break down.
 Why?
 Several reasons — such as 3D computing and quantum computing.
 But cloud computing is changing how we think about Moore’s Law, as computing ability is longer restricted to the capabilities of a single device.